tradethiopiainstructor01-web/tradethiopia/backend/README.md

 ## Overview
 This is the backend API for the Portal application, built with Node.js, Express, and MongoDB.

+## Sales Manager Functionality

+### Overview
+We've implemented sales manager functionality to provide oversight and management capabilities for sales teams.
+Sales managers can view all sales across all agents, monitor team performance, and manage sales settings.

+### Data Model Updates

+- **User Model**: Added `salesmanager` role to the enum list of allowed roles
+- **SalesCustomer Model**: No changes required as it already contains all necessary commission and sales data

+### API Endpoints

+#### Sales Manager Dashboard
+- `GET /api/sales-manager/dashboard-stats` - Get dashboard statistics for sales manager

+#### All Sales Management
+- `GET /api/sales-manager/all-sales` - Get all completed sales from all agents

+#### Team Performance
+- `GET /api/sales-manager/team-performance` - Get team performance statistics

+### Access Control

+Only users with the `salesmanager` role can access these endpoints.
+All endpoints are protected with JWT authentication.

+### Frontend Integration

+The sales manager functionality is available through a dedicated section in the frontend with:
+- Dashboard overview showing key metrics
+- All sales page displaying completed sales from all agents
+- Team management page for overseeing sales agents
+- Performance analytics and reporting
+- Settings management for commission rates and targets

 ## New Package Tracking Functionality

 ### Package Management for B2B Marketplace